FusionAuth/fusionauth-site/DocsDevREADME.md

 ### APIs

+APIS are JSON HTTP APIs that will validate a JWT and return a value.

-If you are doing a quickstart for an API, rather than for an application:
+If you are doing a quickstart for an API, rather than for a web application, follow these guidelines:

 * Set up FusionAuth to set access token and refresh tokens as cookies using new hosted backend (full docs incoming, but you can see the PR here: https://github.com/FusionAuth/fusionauth-site/pull/2115
 * Make sure jwt is signed with rs256 key